All Episodes

 Climate justice, climate injury, it's all the same thing.

-So it's really academia to a very large extent, it's completely brainwashing people, young people, and it's trying to make them like trying to create narcissists.
+It's completely brainwashing people, young people, and it's trying to make them trying to create narcissists.

-That's a very important point because the ideology of intersectionality tying together all of these supposedly oppressed groups along with the eschatology of of the climate crisis, alleged climate crisis.
+That's a very important point because the ideology of intersectionality tying together all of these supposedly oppressed groups along with the eschatology of the climate crisis, alleged climate crisis, it means that if you compromise on one, you have to compromise on the others.

-And we saw that in the exchange between Jonathan Willoughby, who goes by the name of of India now, and one of the Muslim MPs, where the Muslim MP said, Well, you know, I don't really think you're a woman, and so Jonathan Willoughby says, Well, if you say that about me, then I'm going to say that you're not really British.
+And we saw that in the exchange between Jonathan Willoughby, who goes by the name of India now, and one of the Muslim MPs, where the Muslim MP said, well, you know, I don't really think you're a woman.

-Well, he's Pakistani, obviously, he's not British.
+Well, he's Pakistani, obviously.

 Yeah.

-Also the Bella Ciao song.
+Also the Bella Chow song.

-Bella Chow, yeah, they're the Italian anti-fascist, sorry.
+Bella Chow, yeah, they're the Italian anti-fascist.

-For for them killing us is funny.
+For them, killing us is funny.

-That that that's an important point here.
+That's an important point here.

 Yes.

-So there's this thing, some are still saying that it might all be sort of uh 4D chest red herring, and in fact it was still something else going on.
+Some are still saying that it might all be sort of a 4D chest red herring.

 You've only ever lived at home.

-You go there, you're away from home, you live at university in halls or whatever, you're completely allowed to do whatever you want, express yourself in whatever way you want, and you fall into you make the university and your course and your friends at university your whole life.
+And you fall into you make the university and your course and your friends at university your whole life.

 You haven't really got actually much other choice.

-And so as I say, in my case, it was like falling in with public school kids that did classics.
+And so, as I say, in my case, it was like falling in with public school kids that did classics.

 In his case, it seems like he fell in with anti-fascist trans types.